-- Ghostbusters – Chris and Sarah went to see the theater rerelease and realized they both watched it at the same age, 14.
+- Ghostbusters – Chris and Ashar went to see the theater rerelease and realized they both watched it at the same age, 14.
 Fun fact!

 - Zombieland – This was a follow-up to Ghostbusters because I remembered it had Bill Murray in it.
 I didn’t remember a lot else.
 Oops.
 Parental discretion is advised.

 - Captain America

 - Les Misérables – This was a BIG DEAL for us this month, and we’ve watched the movie, listened to the soundtrack, read book excerpts, learned about the time period…

 - Guardians of the Galaxy (for the second time)

 - Pirates of the Caribbean: Dead Man’s Chest

 - Sweeney Todd: The Demon Barber of Fleet Street – Another musical.
 Not super happy.
 A little gross.
 But still neat.

 - Dragon’s Dogma